ivannissimrch/ivannissimrch/README.md

 # Hi, I'm Ivan Rebolledo. 👋

 Welcome to my GitHub profile!
-I'm a self-taught front-end developer, some of my interests are, learning, and education especially learning about computer programming languages I would love to work on a project related to education for kids or people.
+I'm a self-taught front-end developer, some of my interests are, learning, and education especially learning about computer programming languages I would love to work on a project related to education for kids or anything related to making education more accessible to anyone.

 ## About Me